jcu-eresearch/matrix-helpers/README.md

 The current useful scripts are:

-* `scripts/upload_asset.sh`: replaces the content of a Matrix asset with the given contents of a file.
+* `scripts/construct`: replaces the content of a Matrix asset with the given contents of a file, image, JS, CSS or more.

 ## More resources